bradenhs/datium/readme.md

 ##Getting Started

 Run `npm install` on the command line in the root of the project to get up and running.
-Then run `live-server` and click the [Develop ](http://localhost:8081/develop.html) link.
+Then run `live-server` and click the [Develop](http://localhost:8081/develop.html) link.

 ##Usage

-To be determined.
+Look at DatiumOptions.ts

 ##Development